AntoineAugagneur/NodeRed-Dashboard/Fragmentation/README.md

-# LoRaWAN Clock Synchronization dashboard
+# LoRaWAN Fragmented Data Block Transport

 ## How to use it ?
 * Download the .json file